procount/pinn/README_PINN.md

 - **dsi**: A special boot feature to swap the priority of the DSI and HDMI video outputs, allowing an OS to give priority to a HDMI screen if attached.

-The recovery.cmdline can be edited using the [Edit Config](#easy-config-file-editor) option on the maintenance menu.
+The cmdline.txt can be edited using the [Edit Config](#easy-config-file-editor) option on the maintenance menu.
 From v3.2, this now includes an Edit Options button which launches a dialog to set all the options more easily using simpler checkboxes.

 ---